infracloudio/ab-testing-linkerd-flagger/flagger/header-base-WIP.md

             "value": "<image-name>:<tag>"
          }
          ```
-         we are replacing image with new build and version as 'canary' for the deployment backend-a
+         we are replacing image with new build and version as 'canary' for the deployment book-svc
       3. Deploy new release
          ```
          $ make patch-flagger-release